n6ai/minze/docs/api/index.md

 ### onMove

-A Hook which runs after the element is moved to a new document but before it's rendered.
+A Hook that runs after the element is moved to a new document but before it's rendered.
 Can either be a regular or async method.

 - **Method**